HausaNLP-1/Hausa-NLP/README.md

 ## Thank you

-Thank you so much (Danke schön!
-Merci beaucoup!) for visiting the project and we do hope that you'll join us on this amazing journey to support women and other under-represented groups in STEMM.
+Thank you so much (mun gode!) for visiting the project and we do hope that you'll join us on this amazing journey to support Hausa natural language processing.

 ## Glossary

-* **Hausa**:  a language spoken in Nigeria
+* **Hausa**:  Hausa is a Chadic language spoken by the Hausa people, mainly within the territories of Niger and the northern half of Nigeria, and with significant minorities in Chad, Ghana, and Cameroon.
 * **README file**: a document that introduces an open project to the public and any potential contributors
 * **repository** or **repo**: a collection of documents related to your project, in which you create and save new code or content
 * **Roadmap**: a document outlining the schedule of work to be done on a project